How to Sell Your Home

 How much does it cost to sell a house?

-- Estate agent fees come in between 1% to 3% of your home's sold price
+- Estate agent fees typically cost between 1% and 3.5% of your home’s sold price.

 What documents do you need to sell a house?